johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 # **This individual assignment is due Oct 11th, 2024**

+# Important Note:

+While this lab may appear lengthy, please note that most of the content is informative and includes illustration diagrams to help you understand the tasks.
+It is designed to be easy to read and follow.

+In the previous semesters, some students rushed through the lab and missed important details, leading to unnecessary questions that could have been avoided by reading the provided material carefully.
+Please take your time to go through the content and ensure you understand each part before proceeding with the tasks.

 # Introduction to ChatGPT in Software Engineering

 In this lab, you'll learn how to use ChatGPT, a language model developed by OpenAI, to tackle software engineering tasks.
 ChatGPT, part of the GPT family, can generate human-like text based on input and has become a valuable tool for developers.
 Throughout the lab, you'll explore how developers incorporate ChatGPT into their workflow and learn how to use it responsibly to improve productivity.